 - Any areas of the head that are in contact with the bed surface, a pillow, etc.

-There are special products, positions and accessories that can help prevent skin breakdown, but the most important factor is closely monitoring a loved one’s skin condition on a regular basis to know when these tools are needed.
+There are special products, positioning techniques and accessories that can help prevent skin breakdown, but the most important factor is closely monitoring a loved one’s skin condition on a regular basis to know when these tools are needed.

-- Frequent changes in positioning at least every two hours.
-This includes alternating from standing to sitting and moving from one side of the body to the back and then to the other side when lying down.
+- Reposition at least every two hours.
+Following a strict repositioning schedule is crucial when caring for seniors with limited mobility.
+Depending on a patient’s abilities, this may include alternating from standing to sitting and/or moving from one side of the body to the back and then to the other side when lying down.

-- Protecting at-risk areas with extra cushioning.
-For example, putting pillows between the legs in bed, using special mattress overlays or chair/wheelchair cushions that are proven to decrease pressure over time can be very useful.
+- Protect at-risk areas with extra cushioning.
+For example, putting pillows between the legs in bed, using special mattress overlays, or padding a chair/wheelchair with cushions that are proven to decrease pressure over time can be very useful.
 These can be made of foam or gel or contain water or air.
-Regular cushions and foams help but only very briefly, and some can actually increase harm, so do your research before making a purchase.
+Regular cushions and foams help but only very briefly.
+Research pressure sore prevention products carefully before making a purchase because some can actually cause more harm.

 Browse recommended senior care products for the bedroom here »

-- Regular (at least daily) skin checks of at-risk areas.
+- Perform regular (at least daily) skin checks of at-risk areas.

-- Keeping skin lubricated (lotions and creams make the skin more resilient) and free of excess moisture, which increases the risk of skin breakdown.
+- Keep skin lubricated and free of excess moisture.
+Gently applying the right lotions and creams can make the skin more resilient.
 Barrier creams should be used regularly after every adult brief change to promote skin integrity.
-Even though moisture is detrimental, overly dry, cracked areas of skin can pose problems as well.
-Use mild soaps and warm water when bathing or cleaning soiled areas to prevent infection.
+Even though moisture is detrimental, note that overly dry, cracked areas of skin can pose problems as well.
+Use mild soaps and warm water when bathing or cleaning soiled areas to prevent inflammation and infection.
+To avoid skin tears and other injuries, avoid scrubbing and rubbing motions when helping a senior bathe, dry off and moisturize.

 - Provide nutritious meals that include protein, vitamins and minerals.
-There is no one best diet, but inadequate nutrition can slow or stop healing and regenerative processes.
+There is no one best diet for preventing bed sores, but inadequate nutrition can slow or stop healing and regenerative processes.
 Caloric intake is also important for preventing significant weight loss.
 Thin people tend to have less body fat, muscle mass and other tissue to help cushion commonly affected bony areas.
+On the other hand, excess weight can put added stress on the body’s pressure points.
+Maintaining a healthy weight is an important part of preventing skin breakdown.

 If a loved one develops one of these wounds, it is important to understand the severity of the injury to devise an appropriate course of treatment.
-They are classified into four general stages, and there are two additional factors that dictate the best possible treatment options.
+Pressure ulcers are classified into four general stages according to their appearance.

-- Stage 1: Intact skin presents with changes in color, temperature, consistency or sensation.
+- Stage 1 Bed Sore: Intact skin presents with changes in color, temperature, consistency or sensation.
 Administer immediate pressure relief and gentle cleansing and conditioning of the skin with mild soap and moisturizing lotion.
+A barrier cream may be applied to compromised skin to help protect against excess moisture, bacteria and fungal infections.

-- Stage 2: Characterized by a shallow ulcer with only pink tissue in it or a blister filled with clear fluid or blood.
+- Stage 2 Bed Sore: Characterized by a shallow ulcer with only pink tissue in it or a blister filled with clear fluid or blood.
+Stage 2 pressure ulcers should be cleaned with a saltwater (saline) rinse or a cleanser recommended by a health care provider.
 Special gels and creams are applied to the shallow ulcer once or twice daily and then covered with gauze.
 Blisters are closely observed and sometimes covered with a thin, transparent film for added protection.

-- Stage 3: Consists of a deeper ulcer, which may extend down to subcutaneous fat and may have yellow ‘slough’ tissue or a thin scab.
+- Stage 3 Bed Sore: Consists of a deeper ulcer, which may extend down to subcutaneous fat and have yellow “slough” tissue or a thin scab.
 Deeper ulcers often require multiple treatments.
-The ulcer base must be kept moist, and this can be done with the same creams used for Stage 2 wounds if the ulcer bed is clean.
+The ulcer base must be kept moist, and this can be done with the same creams used for stage 2 wounds if the ulcer bed is clean.
 These sometimes require other treatments, including cutting away the dead tissue or applying creams that help it dissolve.
 If there is a defect because the wound is deep, the ulcer must be packed.
-Many forms of insurance pay for pressure relief mattresses and other devices for Stage 3 and 4 wounds.
+Many forms of insurance cover durable medical equipment (DME) like pressure-reducing support surfaces and other devices if they are prescribed by a physician for the treatment and prevention of pressure ulcers.
+Medicare Part B covers medically necessary DME rentals and purchases.

-- Stage 4: A deep ulcer that extends down to bone, tendon or muscle.
-Also, wounds at this stage often extend under the surrounding intact skin or tunnel into deeper tissues.
+- Stage 4 Bed Sore: A deep ulcer that extends down to bone, tendon or muscle.
+Wounds at this stage often extend under the surrounding intact skin or tunnel into deeper tissues.
 Eschar (dead tissue), slough, scab or some combination of these may also be present.
-These wounds often require cleaning out of dead tissue with a scalpel or scissors, called debridement.
+These wounds often require cleaning out of dead tissue with a scalpel or scissors through a process called debridement.
 This can be done by a professional in the home or at a clinic, but more extensive damage that is very deep near the intestines or other critical organs may require surgical attention.
-After debridement, the treatment is like that of a Stage 3 wound.
+After debridement, the treatment is like that of a stage 3 wound.
 Injuries of this stage always require careful, regular monitoring and treatment by experts.

-- Unstageable: This category describes wounds in which eschar (usually yellow, tan, gray or brown in color) or a scab (black or brown) covers the base, so it is unclear if it is Stage 3 or 4.
+- Unstageable Bed Sore: This category describes wounds in which eschar (usually yellow, tan, green, gray or brown in color) or a scab (black or brown) covers the base, so it is unclear if it is Stage 3 or 4.
 Ideally, these are treated by removing dead tissues, staging the wound and then treating it accordingly.

 - Deep Tissue Injury: These often develop in high-risk areas and present as purple or maroon skin discolorations with changes in temperature, consistency and/or sensation.
 These signs indicate serious injury below the intact skin.
-These unique wounds can quickly develop into high stage ulcers, even with optimal treatment, and require monitoring at least daily in case the deep wound opens to the surface or becomes infected.
+These unique wounds can develop into high stage ulcers very quickly, even with optimal treatment.
+They require monitoring at least daily in case the deep wound opens to the surface or becomes infected.
 Pressure relief is essential.

 Regardless of the stage of the wound, decreasing pressure to the affected area is necessary to prevent worsening and begin healing.
 If pain persists once pressure has been taken off the affected area, Dr. Aronson urges family caregivers to seek medical care immediately for their loved ones.
 This may be a sign of a serious infection or other complication.